-This is 22 years conducting the Annual 60 Plus Gun Raffle.
+This will be 24 years conducting the Annual 60 Plus Gun Raffle.
 This event was created by Joe Sassone to help the conservation clubs, associated with the Trumbull County Federation, with the opportunity to support their clubs and help support children conservation activities.

 The proceeds collected by your donation to this event helps support the Children's Education Fund.